dakanji/RefindPlus/README-Dev.md

-external_hidden_icons |Allows scanning for `.VolumeIcon` icons on external volumes force_trim            |Forces `TRIM` on non-Apple SSDs on Macs if required ignore_hidden_icons   |Disables scanning for `.VolumeIcon` image icons if not required ignore_previous_boot  |Disables saving the last booted loader if not required normalise_csr         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates prefer_hidden_icons   |Prioritises `.VolumeIcon` image icons when available provide_console_gop   |Fixes issues with GOP on some legacy units
+external_hidden_icons |Allows scanning for `.VolumeIcon` icons on external volumes force_trim            |Forces `TRIM` on non-Apple SSDs on Macs if required ignore_hidden_icons   |Disables scanning for `.VolumeIcon` image icons if not required normalise_csr         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates prefer_hidden_icons   |Prioritises `.VolumeIcon` image icons when available provide_console_gop   |Fixes issues with GOP on some legacy units